thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 - `genericURL` - Replace with the image URL that your generic NFTs should show.
 Only change if you are planning on using NFT reveal and want a different name for your NFTs.

 Modify only the parts that you will be using and keep the rest as set by default.
-For example, if you are planning on using NFTPort for your file and metadata uploads, then do not modify the imageFilesBase and metaDataJSONFilesBase fields.
-If you are planning on not doing a reveal NFT collection and simply have everything revealed, then do not modify the genericTitle, genericDescription and genericURL fields.
-If you want your NFT properties on Opensea to show, for example "Shirt - Blank - 15%", then set the blankFilenameInLayers value to false.
+For example, if you are planning on using NFTPort for your file and metadata uploads, then do not modify the `imageFilesBase` and `metaDataJSONFilesBase` fields.
+If you are planning on not doing a reveal NFT collection and simply have everything revealed, then do not modify the `genericTitle`, `genericDescription` and `genericURL` fields.
+If you want your NFT properties on Opensea to show, for example "Shirt - Blank - 15%", then set the `blankFilenameInLayers` value to false.

 Example configuration:
 <img width="1605" alt="Screenshot 2022-01-13 at 12 50 38" src="https://user-images.githubusercontent.com/52892685/149316620-6b7f64c3-705c-4ff3-93b6-990180b7f1d5.png">

 ### 5. Configure The NFTPort Account Details And API Limits - Only modify this if you are using NFTPort for uploading
-Update the constants/account_details.js file with the NFTPort account details.
+Update the `constants/account_details.js` file with the NFTPort account details.
 These will only be used with the NFTPort scripts.
 This will be needed if you are uploading files or minting via NFTPort.
-Please ensure that your NFT contract was created with the "metadata_updatable" variable set to true as this allows for NFT metadata updates to be made and is needed if you are planning on doing NFT reveals after purchases.
+Please ensure that your NFT contract was created with the `metadata_updatable` variable set to true as this allows for NFT metadata updates to be made and is needed if you are planning on doing NFT reveals after purchases.
 If not, then you can't change your NFT data and you will need to burn the NFT from the contract to remove it.
 This will cost you funds / tokens, so make sure you create your contract correctly!

 - `auth` - Add your APIKey here that the NFTPort team will provide.
 Ex. orm1or1-efe1-112a-cccd-kqwfkfmk
 - `contract_address` - Add your contract address here, not your transaction hash.
 After creating a contract on NFTPort, retrieve the contract address via the APIs.
 Ex.
 0xfe81cm1l28b21753ebe117c84als2d6588e150ff